topquark22/morseR24/README.md

 ## Hardware requirements

 This project was developed using the Arduino Nano V3, and a compatible board with integrated nRF24L01 radio.
 Some other Arduinos may work, but they must have analog input pin A7.
-So, for instance, a Uno won't work.
+So, for instance, the Uno won't work.

 ## Software requirements